OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 </form>';
 ```

-In the last step are planned security controls and then, if all is ok, the transfer is done.
+In the last step are planned security controls and then, if all is OK, the transfer is done.
 In the following listing a snippet of code of the last step is presented:

 > Note: in this example, for simplicity, there is no input sanitization, but it has no relevance to block this type of attack